Patreon/patreon-wordpress/readme.txt

 ### FEATURES FOR PATRONS

-- This plugin adds a “Unlock with Patreon” button to every locked post.
+- This plugin adds a "Unlock with Patreon" button to every post you lock.
-- “Unlock with Patreon” takes care of everything: whether they’re not yet a patron, need to upgrade their pledge, or already pledging enough, we’ll guide them through the process and back to your content
+- "Unlock with Patreon" takes care of everything: whether they’re not yet a patron, need to upgrade their pledge, or already pledging enough, we’ll guide them through the process and back to your content

 ### FEATURES FOR DEVELOPERS